craigmonson/terraform-provider-validate/README.md

   * `val` - (Required) The value to be checked.
 This should be a variable, and is expected to be a string.
   * `optional` - (Optional) (bool) (Default: false) If set to true, this will allow the check to be optional.
 If it's empty, ie: "", then the check will pass, regardless if it passes the underlying check.

-At least one of these arguments must also exist, but combinations are possible (see conflict matrix):
+At least one of these arguments must also exist, but combinations are possible (see compatability matrix):

   * `exact` - (Optional) (a string) Check `val` is an exact match of this argument.
   * `not_exact` - (Optional) (a string) Check `val` can not match exactly this argument.